abhishekpatilDE/datawarehousing/README.md

 # datawarehousing
 DataWarehousing Concepts

+OPEN SCHEMA.PY FOR DATABRICKS EASY CODE AND UNDERSTANDING

 ## Run locally

 These instructions show how to create a virtual environment, install Python dependencies (including `pyspark`), and run the `incrementload.py` script from this repository.